Uzzije/configmat/README.md

-# ConfigMat - Configuration Management for Data & Backend Teams (Under Development)
+# ConfigMat - Configuration Management for Data & Backend Teams (Not Ready Yst)

 ConfigMat is an open-source configuration management platform built specifically for **Data Engineers** and **Backend Teams**.
 It solves the problem of "hardcoded configs" and "messy env files" by providing a centralized dashboard where technical leads can define templates, and non-technical stakeholders (product managers, analysts) can safely update configuration values without touching code.